imjoseangel/microservice-arquitecture/README.md

 but, this is a manual process.

 The automated way can be performed by using Horizontal Pod Autoscaler.
-For instance:
+For instance, the command

 ```bash
 kubectl autoscale rs myreplicaset --min=2 --max=5 --cpu-percent=80
 ```

-will create an autoscaler for replication set foo, with target CPU utilization set to 80% and the number of replicas between 2 and 5.
-Kubernetes 1.6 adds support for making use of custom metrics in the Horizontal Pod Autoscaler.
+will create an autoscaler for replication set myreplicaset, with target CPU utilization set to 80% and the number of replicas between 2 and 5.
+Kubernetes adds support for making use of custom metrics in the Horizontal Pod Autoscaler.

 Instead of using the Horizontal Pod Autoscaler directly, we will use **KEDA** (Kubernetes-based Event-driven Autoscaling), an open source component developed by Microsoft and Red Hat to allow any Kubernetes workload to benefit from the event-driven architecture model.
-It integrates natively with the Horizontal Pod Autoscaler. *KEDA* can use *Prometheus* that will be in charge of getting metrics and other [scalers](https://keda.sh/docs/1.5/scalers/) like GCP Pub/sub, Redis or external sources.
+It integrates natively with the Horizontal Pod Autoscaler. *KEDA* can use *Prometheus* that will be in charge of getting metrics and other [scalers](https://keda.sh/docs/1.5/scalers/) like GCP Pub/sub, Redis or external sources like Istio.

 KEDA can be deployed as an [operator](https://operatorhub.io/operator/keda).
 The manifest to autoscale the application can be like: